Jcardif/LenkCareHomes/README.md

 A **HIPAA-compliant** web application for managing adult family homes.
 LenkCare Homes provides a comprehensive solution for tracking residents, caregivers, daily care activities, and maintaining regulatory compliance.

-> **⚠️ Internal Use Only** — This application is designed for authorized healthcare personnel only.
-No public access or self-registration.
+> **⚠️ Internal Use Only** — This application is designed for authorized personnel only.
+No self-registration.

 ---